AdamKobus/compose-navigation/docs/components/composenav/composenav/com.adamkobus.compose.navigation/-compose-navigation/get-navigation-consumer.md

 [androidJvm]\
 fun [getNavigationConsumer](get-navigation-consumer.md)(): [NavigationConsumer](../-navigation-consumer/index.md)

+#### Return

-Provides an instance of [NavigationConsumer](../-navigation-consumer/index.md) - a class that accepts your navigation actions or intents.
+an instance of [NavigationConsumer](../-navigation-consumer/index.md) - a class that accepts your navigation actions or intents.

 ## See also